 AFFF manufacturers have, to this day, refused to warn on their product labels that the foam may cause cancer in humans, despite scientific studies, which were often undertaken by the manufacturers themselves, suggesting that the PFAS in AFFF may give people cancer.
 This failure to warn the public is negligent and reprehensible, and exposes AFFF makers to liability in PFAS exposure lawsuits.

-How Much Do Nadrich & Cohen Cost?
+How Much Do Nadrich Accident Injury Lawyers Cost?

 Our representation will never cost you a single penny out of your own pocket.
 Our only fee is a portion of any financial compensation obtained, and we only charge a fee if we obtain financial compensation for you.